Showing posts sorted by relevance for query overscan. Sort by date Show all posts

 Overscan Invaders

 Overscan Invaders was released in 1994 by Janet Dean under the esteemed Budgie UK licenceware label.
-Obviously, this is a Space Invaders clone but one with a rather unexpected twist not normally exploited.
+This is a Space Invaders clone but one with a rather unexpected twist not normally exploited.
 Yes, I think you've guessed it?
 It's running in overscan so uses lots of extra pixels and also breaks the 16-colour limit.

 Overscan Invaders is definitely one of the better clones and I’m sure any Invader fan will love it.
 I did.